Exscientia/molflux/docs/source/pages/modelzoo/basic_usage.md

 Our model's interfaces accept any dataframe-like objects that implement the [Dataframe Interchange Protocol](https://data-apis.org/dataframe-protocol/latest/purpose_and_scope.html) as input data: these include pandas dataframes, pyarrow tables, vaex dataframes, cudf dataframes, and many other popular dataframe libraries...
-We also support huggingface [datasets](https://huggingface.co/docs/datasets/index) as inputs for seamless integration with our datasets users.
+We also support HuggingFace [datasets](https://huggingface.co/docs/datasets/index) as inputs for seamless integration with our datasets users.
 If you are used to working with other in-memory data representations, you will need to convert them before feeding them to our models.
 That being said, please do get in touch with us, as we would love to best support your workflows.